How to Pass Your Driving Test

 2. Not using mirrors when changing direction – You may have guessed it – this is the second most common reason for failing every year since 2006/07!

 Avoid this mistake when taking your driving test: This one should be easy to remember as it’s exactly the same advice as tip number one!
 “Mirror – Signal – Manoeuvre”.
-So, remember to check your mirror and make it obvious you have!
+So, remember to check your mirrors and don’t worry about making it too obvious because examiners will notice if you are doing the right thing.

 Ensuring you don’t make this common error: It’s simple really, you just need to remember there are other people using the road and taking a different route to you!
 While you should keep to the centre of the lane when driving on a straight road, just ensure you position your car to the right side of the lane when you approach to turn right.